alancieri/jresponse-node/README.md

 # JResponse for Node

 Middleware for Node/Express.
 Use this middleware in order to get a standard output the API Request.
+You can also use JResponse as a common javascript object to even your responses and send it to router response (see the last paragraph).

 ### Usage